Everything you need to know to create an interactive augmented reality experience.

 In the example above, Boombox_animated is a 3D object.
 It's a child of a null object, placer.
 It will take on any transformations applied to the null object.

-To start building the effect, insert a plane tracker.
+To start building the effect, add a plane tracker to your scene.
 Objects that are children of a plane tracker will appear when a flat surface is detected by the camera, for example a table or floor.

 Insert a null object as a child of the plane tracker.
 We renamed it placer in the sample effect.

 We'll use placer to group 2 objects, so we can make changes to them both at the same time:

 We've already added the 3D object to the unfinished project.
 It's listed in the Assets Panel as boombox_animated: